Essential Amino Acids

 Protein-forming amino acids basically (there are few exceptions) occur in two chemical structures, or forms, namely the L-form or the D-form.
 L-amino acids are “left-turning” (levo, left), D-amino acids are “right-turning” (dextro, right) and a mixture of the two forms is called racemic form.
 In principle, the organism can only continue to use the L-form, as it only has the right enzymes for this.

-In the following, I will briefly explain the various effects of the individual essential amino acids:
+In the following I will briefly explain the various effects of the individual essential amino acids.
+However, it is always important that the body is supplied with all essential amino acids (balanced amino acid equilibrium).

 Leucine, isoleucine and valine